tremor-rs/tremor-www-docs/docs/tremor-script/extractors/regex.md

 Flags are each a single character.
 For example, `(?x)` sets the flag `x` and `(?-x)` clears the flag `x`.
 Multiple flags can be set or cleared at the same time: `(?xy)` sets both the `x` and `y` flags and `(?x-y)` sets the `x` flag and clears the `y` flag.

-All flags are by default disabled unless stated otherwise.
+All flags are by default set to off unless stated otherwise.
 They are:

 ```text
 i     case-insensitive: letters match both upper and lower case